Permanent resident and temporary resident (visitors, students, workers) applicants may be required to undergo a medical exam

 … under the family class as a spouse, partner or dependent child?

 If you are applying under the family class and being sponsored as a spouse, common-law partner, conjugal partner, or dependent child, then you should complete your medical examination before submitting your application.
-The medical examination form can be found in Appendix C of the information guide for your geographic region (PDF * 536 KB).
+The instructions in the application kit will tell you how to complete the medical examination.
+The medical examination form can be found in Appendix C of the information guide for your geographic region (PDF * 500 KB).

 … under any other category?